 MD, MPH, PhD

-He taught at many medical schools in Japan as Visiting Professor of health policy and hospital management.
-He did research on health policy, health sector reform, planning and evaluation of disease management program, hospital strategic management and international health.
-Professor Hasegawa published many papers and books about ageing society, international health, health policy, hospital management, health care delivery system and safety and quality of care including the Hospital Strategic Management in 2002 that was translated in Korean, Thai, Russian and Chinese and the International Symposium on Health Transition and Health Sector Reform in Asia in 1998.
+He has taught at many medical schools in Japan as Visiting Professor of health policy and hospital management.
+He has done research on health policy, health sector reform, planning and evaluation of disease management program, hospital strategic management and international health.
+Prof. Hasegawa has published many papers and books about ageing society, international health, health policy, hospital management, health care delivery system and safety and quality of care including the Hospital Strategic Management in 2002 (that has been translated in Korean, Thai, Russian and Chinese) and the International Symposium on Health Transition and Health Sector Reform in Asia in 1998.

 Professor Peter P. YUEN

 Dean, College of Professional and Continuing Education (CPCE)